As an Amazon Associate I earn from qualifying purchases.

 - Red onions – You’ll want to chop these fine.
 You want the onion to be a compliment to the other flavors, You never want to bite down on a mouthful of onion here.
 So chop it well.

 - Cherry tomatoes – If you can’t find cherry tomatoes, grape tomatoes are another choice.
 Basically, any small tomatoes about that size will work.

 - Fresh basil (or Italian parsley) – You can use either herb or a combination of both.
 I used the parsley because it’s what I had on hand.
-But fresh basil would work equally well here.
+But basil would work equally well here.
 Use what you can get for the time of year.

 - Balsamic vinegar – The better the vinegar, the better the dressing.
 But if you’re like me and can only afford the average bottle of grocery store balsamic, you can pour double the needed amount into a pot and simmer it down by half.
 This will improve the quality and flavor of the vinegar.

 That being said, this is totally delicious without doing that.
 A balsamic reduction is a personal choice in this recipe.
 I did not do this and the salad was amazingly wonderful.

 - Oil – I used liquid-state coconut oil, but most people will enjoy olive oil here.
 Opt for a more lightly flavored oil, regardless of the type you use.

 - Italian seasoning – This is the dry herb mix found in the spice aisle at the grocery store.
 Or, you can make your own at home using this recipe.